 Headwear – A balaclava is a piece of form-fitting headgear that protects your neck, ears, mouth and nose against those piercingly cold headwinds.
 It also fits nicely under a helmet.
 Beware of jacket hoods as they can make it difficult to see what’s in your periphery and they act as a sail on those windy days.

 Goggles – The cold wind can be painful to your eyes and cause you to tear.
-Break into your ski equipment and grab some goggles.
+Break into your ski equipment and grab some goggles or grab a pair of safety glasses.

 Wicking Pants – MoGo bikes have fenders and chain guards to protect you from getting wet, but some light snow pants or pants with a wicking feature can go a long way to keeping you extra dry on those sloppy roads that always follow a big snowfall.